Upcoming Events

 Event Details

-We are delighted to welcome authors Joe O’Connor and Jared Lindzon to the RDS Members Club on Thursday, 19 February 2026 at 6.30pm to delivered an impassioned, data-driven case for a four-day working week, drawing on their new book Do More in Four: Why It’s Time for a Shorter Workweek which is published by Harvard Business Review.
+We are delighted to welcome authors Joe O’Connor and Jared Lindzon to the RDS Members Club on Thursday, 19 February 2026 at 6.30pm to deliver an impassioned, data-driven case for a four-day working week, drawing on their new book Do More in Four: Why It’s Time for a Shorter Workweek which is published by Harvard Business Review.

 The five-day workweek is a pillar of modern life, but it isn’t backed by science, ancient wisdom, or divine decree.
 It’s simply a relic of the industrial age—and it’s time for an upgrade.
 What if we could accomplish more while working fewer days?
 A shortened workweek once seemed like a radical idea.
 Today, it’s embraced by innovative business leaders, forward-thinking politicians, and a new generation of workers demanding more meaningful work.